New Zealand’s Top 10 KiwiSaver Funds

 … it is interesting to take a look at how KiwiSaver members have invested their money.
 To this end, we’ve compiled a list of the top ten most popular KiwiSaver funds, by total number of members.

-Plus, we’ve also a table from our database listing the five growth funds that earned the biggest returns over the past five years, according to the most recent Disclose Register update (to end of December 2023).
+Plus, we’ve also a table from our database listing the five growth funds that earned the biggest returns over the past five years.

 Top 10 KiwiSaver Funds By No. Members